sedracoin/sedrad/README.md

 sedrad is the reference full node sedra implementation written in Go (golang).

-## What is sedra
+## What is SedraCoin

 sedra is an attempt at a proof-of-work cryptocurrency with instant confirmations and sub-second block times.
 It is based on [the PHANTOM protocol](https://eprint.iacr.org/2018/104.pdf), a generalization of Nakamoto consensus.

 ## Requirements

-Go 1.18 or later.
+Go 1.19 or later.

 ## Installation